dtcenter/METdataio/docs/Users_Guide/installation.rst

 Instructions for installing the metdataio package locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  * Activate the conda environment.
+   Please change 'your-conda-env-name' to the correct location.

     .. code-block:: ini